ACloudGuru-Resources/Course_Go_Serverless_with_a_Graph_Database/Chapter5/RESOURCES.md

 ## Create React App (CRA) vulnerabilities

 When npm installing the ui project, you may see some audit information flagging vulnerabilities.
 With a project of CRAs size, this is not uncommon.
 Anything I have seen is a problem with a deeply nested dependency and usually part of the build tools.
 If you are concerned about this you can `npm run eject` and remove the dependency that contains a vulnerability.

+I periodically run `npm audit fix` on all projects in this course.